With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHolbrook Counseling Center is a mental health clinic in Mundelein, Illinois, located at 998 East Maple Street, 60060.
 Holbrook Counseling Center offers outpatient treatment.
-Holbrook Counseling Center provides group therapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Holbrook Counseling Center provides couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.

 Learn MoreAllendale Association Bradley Counseling Center/gurnee is a mental health clinic in Gurnee, IL, located at 5465 Grand Avenue, Suite 101, 60031 zip code area.
 Allendale Association Bradley Counseling Center/gurnee provides outpatient treatment.
-Allendale Association Bradley Counseling Center/gurnee offers individual psychotherapy, group therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Allendale Association Bradley Counseling Center/gurnee offers couples/family therapy, trauma therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
 Additional services offered at Allendale Association Bradley Counseling Center/gurnee include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreZion Apartment Program/cila is one of mental health facilities in Zion, Illinois, located at 2905 Willow Lane, Apartment C-1, 60099 zip code.
 Zion Apartment Program/cila provides residential treatment.
-Zion Apartment Program/cila provides cognitive behavioral therapy, couples/family therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Zion Apartment Program/cila provides cognitive behavioral therapy, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
 Zion Apartment Program/cila also supports people requiring dual diagnosis treatment.
-Additional services provided at Zion Apartment Program/cila include housing services, case management and supported housing.
+Additional services provided at Zion Apartment Program/cila include case management, housing services and supported housing.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, 60026 zip code area.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview offers couples/family therapy, group therapy and individual psychotherapy to children / adolescents.
+Center For Discovery Glenview offers dialectical behavior therapy, couples/family therapy and psychotropic medication to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services offered at Center For Discovery Glenview include diet and exercise counseling, family psychoeducation and case management.
+Additional services offered at Center For Discovery Glenview include case management, diet and exercise counseling and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.